IDAES/idaes-pse/docs/property_models/general/generic_options.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Argument:** `config.phase_equilibrium_dict`

-The option allows users to specify the which components in their system are in equilibrium between differnt phases.
+The option allows users to specify which components in their system are in equilibrium between different phases.
 The expected form of this argument is:

 .. code:: python